-Students selected for this course are provided additional time and support.
-The course will emphasize content and organizational and study skills that enable students to move toward independence with their learning.
+Students selected for these courses are provided additional time and support.
+These courses will emphasize content and organizational and study skills that enable students to move toward independence with their learning.

 SKILLS FOR SUCCESS

 This course is designed to provide students with explicit instruction in the areas of interpersonal communication, social skills and self-advocacy to promote access and inclusion in classroom and community settings.
 The course is available for students with an Individualized Education Program (IEP).